vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.rst

 Each available module is listed under ``modules``, where the name used corresponds to the path to the file containing the content for that module, with any extension identifying the content type left off.

 For each module, set the ``name`` field to the page title to be displayed for that module.
 If no fields are provided and ``name`` is not set, the title for the module will be calculated from the name of the module file.
-The purpose of the ``exit_sign`` field will be discussed later when looking at page navigation.

 The corresponding ``workshop/workshop.yaml`` file, where all available modules were being used, would have the format: